 - High blood pressure

-- A sudden increase of weight
+- A sudden increase in weight

-- Irritability, depression or mood swings
+- Irritability, depression, or mood swings

 About the Author

 Dr. Kent Smith is the founding practitioner and chief medical officer of Sleep Dallas, and has been helping patients overcome sleep breathing disorders for over 25 years.
 He’s an expert in the field of dental sleep medicine and currently helps facilitate multiple national and international seminars to help dentists combat sleep apnea.
 To schedule an appointment, click here or call (844) 409-4657.

 Sorry, the comment form is closed at this time.